2007 Illinois Fighting Illini football team: Ball State

-Minnesota
+At Minnesota

-Ohio State
+At No. 1 Ohio State

 With their win over the Buckeyes, the Illini defeated a No. 1 ranked team for the first time since 1956, and for the first time ever on the road.
 Juice Williams completed 12 out of 22 passes for only 140 yards, but four receptions were caught for touchdowns.
 With the win, the Illini damaged the Buckeyes' national title hopes, though Ohio State eventually reached the national championship game due to insufficient winning by other teams.
 The Illibuck was returned to Champaign in 2008.
 This was arguably one of the greatest victories in the history of Illinois football.
 As of 2018, this is the last time Illinois has beaten Ohio State, as the Buckeyes have won the last 9 games in the series, including the last 4 in Columbus.

 Northwestern

 Coming off the Ohio State upset, the Illini faced the Northwestern Wildcats.
-After jumping out to a 14-0 lead, the Illini played redshirt freshmen for the remainder of the game cruising to a 44-22 victory.
+After jumping out to a 14–0 lead, the Illini played redshirt freshmen for the remainder of the game cruising to a 44–22 victory.

-Rose Bowl
+Vs. No. 6 USC (Rose Bowl)

 The Illini ended the 2007 season by participating in the 2008 Rose Bowl, held on New Year's Day in the Rose Bowl stadium in Pasadena, California.
 Although it traditionally hosts the champions of the Big Ten and Pac-10 conferences, the 2007 Big Ten Champion, Ohio State, was ranked #1 in the final BCS poll and instead participated in the 2008 BCS National Championship Game.
 The rules governing BCS bowl selections allowed the Rose Bowl to select a BCS "at-large" team from the top fourteen teams ranked in the BCS Standings that have at least nine wins.
 Keeping with its traditional bowl ties, the Rose Bowl selected #13-ranked Illinois Fighting Illini (9–3), under third-year head coach Ron Zook.